lodgeit-labs/accounts-assessor/README.md

 # Accounts Assessor

 This repository hosts a practical research into leveraging logic programming to solve accounting problems.
 The core logic runs in SWI-Prolog, and is aided by a python webserver.
-Several services("endpoints") are available through this webserver, and they work independently.

-The most complex endpoint is the investment calculator: tries to validate and process financial data of a single entity for a given period:
-* bank statements
-* raw general ledger input
+Several services are available:

-* change in investment unit values
+* investment calculator
-* (SMSF member accounting - WIP)
-* (livestock accounting information - WIP)

-It automates some of the usual accounting procedures, like tax calculations, and generates balance sheets, trial balances, investment report and other types of reports.

-Other endpoints include:
 * hirepurchase agreement
 * depreciation
 * livestock (standalone)